barneygale/cpython/Doc/library/pathlib.rst

    .. versionchanged:: 3.8
       The *missing_ok* parameter was added.

 .. method:: Path.link_to(target)

-   Create a hard link pointing to a path named *target*.
+   Make *target* a hard link pointing to the same file as this path.

    .. versionadded:: 3.8

+   .. deprecated:: 3.10

+      This method is deprecated in favor of :meth:`Path.hardlink_to`, as its argument order does not match that of :meth:`Path.symlink_to`.

 .. method:: Path.write_bytes(data)